microprediction/timemachines/README.md

 - State can be mutable for efficiency (e.g. it might be a long buffer) or not.
 Recall that Python is pass-by-object-reference.
       - Caller should not need to know anything about state
-      - Reponsibility and ownership lies with the function
+      - Responsibility and ownership lies with the function
       - State is not an invitation to sneak in additional arguments

 - If y=None is passed, it is a suggestion to the "model" that it has time to perform some